Domain decomposition for entropic unbalanced optimal transport: Numerical experiments

 Although \eqref{eq:opt-weights-problem} is a convex optimization problem, solving it in every iteration adds considerable overhead due to the need to instantiate the global plan for different choices of $(\theta_J)_J$.

+Furthermore, as shown in Figure \ref{fig:strategies-lebesgue-product-sparsity}, the \texttt{opt} strategy features a slower reduction in the number of non-negligible plan entries compared to the \texttt{staggered} strategy.

+\paragraph{\texttt{linesearch}} The \texttt{linesearch} strategy yields one of the best performances in Figure \ref{fig:strategies-lebesgue-product-scores}, close to the \texttt{opt} strategy and slightly better than \texttt{staggered} in this problem regime.
+However, this approach again involves the repeated instantiation of the transport plan, which for large problem sizes adds considerable overhead.
+Furthermore, as shown in Figure \ref{fig:strategies-lebesgue-product-sparsity}, the number of non-negligible entries decays very slowly, as a consequence of \GetWeightsSub{line} assigning the same convex combination weights to all cell problems.
+This will result in a degradation of performance as the problem size increases.

 \paragraph{\texttt{staggered}} As exemplified by Figures \ref{fig:strategies-lebesgue-product-joint} and \ref{fig:strategies-lebesgue-product-scores}, the \texttt{staggered} strategy achieves fast, consistent decrements without relying on auxiliary optimization problems nor excessive calls to the \texttt{safe} strategy.
 This is achieved by the division of each partition into staggered batches, which in practice greatly reduce the overlap between cell $Y$-marginals (after some initial iterations).

+The \texttt{staggered} strategy is also among the fastest in terms of reducing the number of non-negligible plan entries (cf. Figure \ref{fig:strategies-lebesgue-product-sparsity}), only outperformed by the \texttt{sequential} strategy.

-Although the \texttt{opt} strategy may provide faster decrements in terms of iteration numbers, due to its simplicity we consider the \texttt{staggered} strategy to be preferable, in particular on larger problems.
+Although the \texttt{opt} and \texttt{linesearch} strategies may provide faster decrements in terms of iteration numbers, the \texttt{staggered} strategy avoids expensive plan instantiation and shows an excellent performance in providing a sparse plan, so we consider it to be preferable, in particular on larger problems.